Title: Anticipated Defenses and Legal Rebuttals under Swiss Procedural and Financial Law

 Purpose

 To preemptively and respectfully rebut anticipated legal and factual defenses Nexo AG may raise in response to this conciliation filing.
-This annex is based on my firsthand experience, post-liquidation research, and legal consultation.
-It is submitted in the interest of procedural clarity and fair engagement.
+This annex preemptively addresses legal and factual defenses that Nexo AG may raise in response to my conciliation request under ZPO Articles 202–204.
+It is grounded in firsthand user experience, supported by documentary evidence, and informed by Swiss legal consultation.
+The goal is procedural clarity and to streamline potential areas of dispute.

 Anticipated Defense 1: “User Accepted Margin Risk Terms”